mrousavy/nitro/docs/docs/nitrogen.md

 ```

 Note: You should push the files in `nitrogen/generated` to git, and make sure those files are part of your npm package.
+This way your library will always ship a working package as a whole (including generated interfaces), and the user does not need to do anything else than to install your package.

 ### 3. Implement (native)